 The SBO-AC consists of corporate members’ and prospective corporate members’ sourcing and buying organization’s directors and managers (category leaders, buyers, supplier relationship managers, etc.) that impact supplier procurement.
 The SBO-AC specifically provides guidelines for internal CMP Supplier Standard Metrics review and fosters understanding of industry group segmented supply chain performance requirements and methodologies for fostering collaboration with corporate supplier diversity organizations.

 The SDO-AC consists of corporate members’ and prospective corporate members’ supplier diversity organizations’ directors and managers with responsibilities for supplier outreach, inclusion, and sustainability.
 The SDO-AC specifically provides input on methodologies for supplier outreach to external industry groups and development guidelines for the formation of DMSCA Industry Group Clusters.
 The SDO-AC also supports the need for supplier engagement in development initiatives such as the DMSCA Corporate Mentoring Program (CMP).

 INDUSTRY GROUP CLUSTERS (IGC)

-Industry Group Clusters include all member and guest corporations and all suppliers).
-The purpose of industry group segmented clusters is to focus on unique supply chain performance and operational issues affecting supplier development asapplicable to the Business Process Areas (BPAs) of management information systems (MIS); modeling and simulation (M&S); manufacturing processes and equipment (MP&E); enterprise management and technology integration (EM&TI); and legal, environmental, and regulatory (LRE).
+Industry Group Clusters are built through the collaborative efforts of the SSELC, SBO-AC, and the SDO-AC and include all member and guest corporations and all suppliers.
+The purpose of industry group segmented clusters is to focus on unique supply chain performance and operational issues affecting supplier development.
+Further information can be found here.